Information You Can Find in Our Guide:

 The best extended auto warranty for you will depend on your specific needs, budget and the make, model and year of the motor vehicle you own.
 Different types of auto extended warranty plans include:

 - Bumper-to-bumper warranties.
-These types of warranties for newer vehicles cover a vehicle’s major electrical components, air conditioning system, vehicle sensors and audio systems.
+These types of warranties for newer vehicles typically cover a vehicle’s major electrical components, air conditioning system, vehicle sensors and audio systems.
 These contracts typically exclude routine maintenance services.

 - Drivetrain warranties.
 These are excellent auto warranties for older cars, as they extend beyond a vehicle manufacturer’s warranty.
-This type of warranty covers a vehicle’s driveshaft, transmission, wheels and axles.
+This type of warranty typically covers a vehicle’s driveshaft, transmission, wheels and axles.

 - Car maintenance warranties.
-These warranties cover oil changes, replacement air filters and other basic maintenance services.
+These warranties typically cover oil changes, replacement air filters and other basic maintenance services.
 You may choose to purchase this policy in addition to other types of service contracts.

 - Wear-and-tear service contracts.
-This type of warranty covers damages that most other contracts do not.
+This type of warranty typically covers damages that most other contracts do not.
 For instance, a wear-and-tear plan may include paint coverage and damages to a vehicle’s upholstery.

 - Performance contracts.
 If your vehicle fails an emissions inspection, purchasing a performance warranty may be a good choice for you.
-This type of contract repairs or adjusts a vehicle’s emissions controls for a certain number of miles.
+This type of contract typically covers repairs or adjusts a vehicle’s emissions controls for a certain number of miles.

 - Factory accessory contracts.
-While this type of extended auto warranty coverage pays for the repairs or replacements of a vehicle’s factory accessories, specific inclusions will vary by manufacturer.
+While this type of extended auto warranty coverage typically pays for the repairs or replacements of a vehicle’s factory accessories, specific inclusions will vary by manufacturer.
 Rules also vary widely by policy and your plan may not cover you if you modify the vehicle’s original accessories at any time.

 When comparing auto extended warranty quotes, find out if there are any rules or restrictions you need to follow in order to receive coverage under your contract.